rmah6390/rmah6390/README.md

 ## Experience & Other

-* Finance automation background (Power Automate + Microsoft Dynamics/NAV); brought automation habits into SWE.
+* Worked with internal teams to translate requirements into clear updates, using a documentation-first workflow with issue tracking and pull requests.
-* Collaborative, documentation-first workflow; comfortable with GitHub PRs and issue tracking.
+* Gained hands-on experience with LLM concepts, prompt workflows, and text-based analysis, supporting AI-driven product goals.

 ---